 - Louis Leon- Born 19 August 1895 in Williamstown.4 Married a woman named Corrine around 1922 and had on known child, a daughter named Shirley.3

-Jean Baptiste Cutbert, known to everyone as Albert, was born 28 March 1832 in Trois-Rivières.26 On 23 April 1855, Albert married Euphemie Borgenon in Napierville, Quebec at St. Cyprien.1 Euphemie is the daughter of Nicolas Borgenon and Louise Giguere, born on 10 March 1831 in Lacolle.26
+Jean Baptiste Cutbert, known to everyone as Albert, was born 28 March 1832 in Trois-Rivières, the eighth child of Charles and Theotiste.26 On 23 April 1855, Albert married Euphemie Borgenon in Napierville, Quebec at St. Cyprien.1 Euphemie (often called Phebe) is the daughter of Nicolas Borgenon and Louise Giguere, born on 10 March 1831 in Lacolle.26